Thyroid Supplements and You

 And while it doesn’t happen very often (only about 2% of the time), I’ve noticed that the main reason for returns on T3 Conversion Booster is that it is a little bit too strong.

-Unfortunately, this product seems to be a tad powerful which means that sensitive individuals may get a reaction which makes them feel a little bit jittery.
+Unfortunately, this product seems to be a tad powerful which means that sensitive individuals may get a reaction that makes them feel a little bit jittery.

 This is probably related to the fact that T3 Conversion Booster contains adrenal adaptogens and stimulating ingredients (and botanicals) which boost the conversion process.